Ryan McMahon Preview, Player Props: Rockies vs. Orioles

-Ryan McMahon, with a slugging percentage of .390 in his past 10 games -- including two home runs -- will be in action for the Colorado Rockies versus the Baltimore Orioles, with Kyle Bradish on the hill, August 26 at 7:05 PM ET.
+The Colorado Rockies and Ryan McMahon (.375 slugging percentage over his past 10 games, including two homers), take on starter Jack Flaherty and the Baltimore Orioles at Oriole Park at Camden Yards, Sunday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.
+He had a hitless showing in his most recent game (0-for-3) against the Orioles.

 Ryan McMahon Game Info & Props vs. the Orioles